Send money to more than 200 countries quickly and securely.

 Send funds to more than 200 countries and territories around the world with a MoneyGram international money transfer.

 - Pick up cash within minutes.

 - Send a transfer from one of the 350,000 MoneyGram locations around the globe.

 - Bank deposit available directly into your or the receiver's account.

 - Mobile wallet deposit available.

 Whether sending or receiving money, you have multiple options to choose from to help make the transfer process as easy as possible.
 Transfers can be sent online or by visiting one of the provider’s 40,000 locations in the United States.

 MoneyGram is best for:

 - One-off transfers.
 MoneyGram does not offer forward contracts or limit orders.

 - Paying with cash.
-Many money transfer providers do not allow you to pay for your transaction with cash.
+Many money transfer providers don’t allow you to pay for your transaction with cash.
 With MoneyGram, you have multiple options for paying for your transfer.

 - Cash pickup.
 Your recipient can pick up your cash at any one of MoneyGram’s 350,000 locations.